b0bbybaldi/Local-League/README.md

 # Local-League

 Local-League allows you to post a soccer game and everyone who is registered in this application and lives in your area will get notification text message about the game.
-In addition, you can check to join other games that have been posted by some other people, check the weather, add your favorite team, check game history, and soccer news.
+In addition, you can check to join other games that have been posted by some other people, check the weather, and add your favorite team.

 Link to live DEMO: (https://local-league-app.herokuapp.com/)